Important: Limited Public Service Loan Forgiveness (PSLF) Waiver expires Oct. 31, 2022

 How to apply

-For those ready to make a borrower defense claim, here is the step-by-step process.
+Ready to make a borrower defense claim?
+Follow this step-by-step process.

 U.S. Department of Education, Borrower Defense to Repayment